Newzoo: Esports revenue forecast drops despite huge interest and viewership

 Also worth pointing out: Newzoo suggests that for esports to thrive digitally, it must focus more on regional events, where it is easier to guarantee good connectivity and fairness in internet-based competitions, rather than attempt to do large, globally dispersed international competitions.

 While digital revenue is a big part of esports revenue, it’s harder to generate excitement for online events compared to physical events, where lots of people are shouting in a stadium full of people.
 It’s also challenging to convince sponsors — who are the largest source of revenue for esports — to keep spending on events where that level of excitement and engagement is no longer possible in a physical space.
 But the numbers aren’t total disasters, as while physical event revenue is dropping, more event revenue is shifting online.
-How much of that is shifting online is a big question, but Newzoo hasn’t answered that just yet.
+How much is a big question, but Newzoo hasn’t answered that just yet.

 With lockdown measures continuing, Newzoo now predicts that global esports revenue will hit $973.9 million in 2020, and $1.194 billion in 2021, which is also lower than expected (though Newzoo did not provide previous 2021 numbers).
 In April, Newzoo said that that 2020 revenue would be $1.059 billion in 2020.
-Back in February, the market researcher expected revenue to $1.100 billion.
+Back in February, the market researcher expected revenue of $1.100 billion.

 How events will be different